 ▪ Athletic ability, sportsmanship, character, leadership, contribution to team and the games he/she participated in.
 A similar standard of ethics shall have characterized the years following their time at Immaculate High School, to the best of the committee’s knowledge.

-▪ Awarded All-Conference, All-State, All-New England, any individual or team championship, any record or winning streak, league leader in recognized statistical category, college scholarship, etc.
+▪ Awarded All-Conference, All-State, All-New England, any individual or team championship, any record or winning streak, league leader in recognized statistical category, college scholarship, etc. Achievements should be on record and verified by copies of news clippings, yearbooks, certificates of awards, etc. All-star teams, tournaments, and awards were less common in earlier eras and documentation of achievements might not exist, especially for older nominees.
+This should be taken into consideration.

 - Committee may also consider post-graduate activities including college and professional experience.